sveneisenschmidt/n8n-openai-bridge/docs/INTEGRATIONS.md

 ### Setup

-Add to your `librechat.yaml` configuration:
+Add to your `librechat.yaml` configuration, [learn more about it in the official documentation](https://www.librechat.ai/docs/configuration/librechat_yaml/object_structure/custom_endpoint):

 ```yaml
 endpoints: